-Acute bronchitis is a familiar infection that is similar to the common cold.
+Acute bronchitis is a common lower respiratory tract infection that may present similarly to the common cold.
 Because of these similarities, many people mistake acute bronchitis for a chest cold.
 The condition occurs when the bronchi — the airways to the lungs — become inflamed.
-The infection usually lasts only a few days; in serious cases, it can persist for up to ten.
-In many instances, an upper respiratory tract infection such as the common cold or sore throat comes before acute bronchitis.
+Acute infection may last one to six weeks, though chronic infection is possible.
+In many instances, an upper respiratory tract infection such as the common cold may precede acute bronchitis.

 Receive updates on the latest news and alerts straight to your inbox.